 For a list of all Adventure-Based Activities, go to the Activities Manual

 Safety rules apply to all members, at all times, and are to be strictly observed.
 This can save lives and also protect members from litigation.

 All Adventure-based activities require completion of:

-- ACTIVITY CONSENT FORM (ADM.28) (Leaders – if applicable)
+- Adult Information Form for Activities (ADM.28) (Leaders – if applicable)